 This measure tells students if they are making sufficient progress toward understanding the complex texts they will encounter in college and during their careers.
 The information helps students plan future study to improve their readiness.

-The changes to the ACT were announced only three months after the College Board announced major changes to the SAT to take effect in March 2016.
-The ACT announced that it will add even more reporting categories in 2016 to align with the Common Core State Standards domains and conceptual categories.
+The changes to the ACT were announced only three months after the College Board announced major changes to the SAT that took effect in March 2016.

 What does this mean for your student?
 The ACT views students as the primary beneficiaries of the new information that will become available: according to Wayne Camara, ACT senior vice president of research, the ACT is “simply expanding the information that they provide to give students a better, clearer map of the road to success.”